satanikm/satanikm.github.io/_pages/about.md

 My research interests
 --------
 I am fascinated by how mechanics influences various processes in the human body, both in a positive and negative manner.
-This has led to my present reseach interests in the field of mechanobiology, which is to study how mechanical signals affect biological processes in the body.
-My doctoral research zooms in to mechanobiology of articular cartilage, which is a soft cushioning tissue that facilitates
+This has led to my strong interest in the field of mechanobiology, which is to study how mechanical signals affect biological processes in the body.
+I like to follow a highly interdisciplinary and integrative approach to study mechanically induced physiopathological processes in human body and devise novel therapeutic strategies for the same.
+To do so, I use a complementary set of in silico and in vitro tools encompassing multiple length scales.
+In silico approaches involve physics based models, image processing, computational biology.
+To facilitate my interdisciplinary research, I actively collaborate with international academic partners, clinical partners, industry as well as patient organisations.

 My Background
 --------